Styler

 Key Features

-$-prefixed props consumed by styles but never forwarded to DOM - Polymorphic
+$-prefixed props consumed by styles but never forwarded to DOM. - Polymorphic

 Try It Live